isomerpages/moe-silingpri/_our-experiences/Mathematics/Curriculum and Approach.md

 ###### **1. Concrete-Pictorial-Abstract (CPA) Approach**

-The Concrete-Pictorial-Abstract Approach (CPA) is used in the teaching of mathematics. lessons are designed using the CPA sequence to foster deeper understanding of mathematical concepts.
+The Concrete-Pictorial-Abstract Approach (CPA) is used in the teaching of mathematics.
+Lessons are designed using the CPA sequence to foster deeper understanding of mathematical concepts.

 **Concrete** is the “doing” stage.
 During this stage, students use concrete objects to model problems.

 **Pictorial** is the “seeing” stage.
 Here, visual representations of concrete objects are used to model problems.

 **Abstract** is the “symbolic” stage, where children use abstract symbols to model problems.